Frequently Asked Questions (FAQ)

-Pawn loans are a fast and simple way to borrow money without a credit check or bank institution.
-Loans are based on the value of your collateral, not your credit rating or annual salary.
-Subject to individual state laws, a typical pawn loan may have a term length of 30 days/one month, plus a 30-day/one month grace period.
+Pawn loans are the quickest way to borrow money without a credit check.
+Loan amounts are based solely on the value of your item that is used as collateral.
+Subject to individual state laws, a typical pawn loan has a term length of 30 days/one month, plus a 30-day/one month grace period.
 If you cannot pay back your pawn loan in full, including any applicable grace period, we offer extensions/renewals (where permitted by state law) to give you extra time.
 You may also choose to surrender your collateral as payment in full.

 We can provide pawn loans on a variety of items, including gold and diamond jewelry, electronics, collectibles, antiques, and more.
-(For a more thorough list of the items we Pawn click here) Simply bring us an item of value, along with a valid state issued ID and we’ll get you cash within minutes of your loan approval.
+Simply bring us an item of value, along with a valid state issued ID and we’ll get you cash within minutes of your loan approval.

 If you are unable to pay back your pawn loan in full on its due date, you may eligible for an extension on your pawn loan.
 Getting an extension on your pawn loan will require you to pay a portion of the interest owed on your pawn loan, and then you may extend the length of your pawn loan.